113ll3/Ibmclouddocscli/sdk/contribute.md

 * Dependency manager: [govendor ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://github.com/kardianos/govendor)

    The `govendor` tool creates and manages the Go dependencies.
-You do not need it unless you plan to update the vendor directory.
+You don't need it unless you plan to update the vendor directory.

    * Install it by using the following command.